jayprophit/knowledge-base/plan.md

 # Knowledge Base Documentation Plan

+> **Note:** In this context, "brain/plan" refers to any chat, program, platform, or software that uses its own plan internally.
+This ensures there is no confusion, and any system can adopt this plan structure for its own internal workflow.

 ## Notes
 - User wants to build a knowledge base with interconnected documentation for ML workflow steps.
 - Each workflow step should have individual documentation for reuse in other areas.